Electric motorcycles and scooters: Battery swapping

-Manufacturers like Zero Motorcycles and recent entrants to the scooter market Nanu EV, Gogoro, and Unu have designed machines that allow quick battery swapping, to allow charging without the vehicle needing to be near a charge point, or, with a spare battery or an available battery network, to allow continued travelafter a battery is drained.
+Manufacturers like Zero Motorcycles and several recent entrants to the scooter market Nanu EV, Gogoro, Unu, and TurboAnt have designed machines which allow quick battery swapping, to allow charging without the vehicle needing to be near a charge point, or, with a spare battery or an available battery network, to allow continued travel after a battery is drained.

 In the mid-1990s, Personal Electric Transports-Hawaii (formerly Suntera, now P.E.T.) was making a 70 mph capable 3-wheel enclosed-electric motorcycle called the Sunray – designed by noted solar EV pioneer Jonnathan Tennyson.
 The Sunray's battery cartridge was on rollers and slid out of the front of the vehicle so it could be swapped out for a freshly charged battery at a battery-swap station conveniently located along a highway or in a city.
-P.E.T. also had streamlined 2-wheel seated motor scooters called Caballito's – designed by Budd Steinhilbur, who was a well known designer of the Tucker 48 automobile.
-Budd's Caballito's were also adapted for battery-swapping at P.E.T.’s future battery-swap stations.
+P.E.T. also had a streamlined 2-wheel seated motor scooter called Caballito – designed by Budd Steinhilbur, who was a well known designer of the Tucker 48 automobile.
+Budd's Caballitos were also adapted for battery-swapping at P.E.T.’s future battery-swap stations.
 In 2000, P.E.T. added light-electric motorcycle and scooter visionary Todd Bank to their team and P.E.T. secured major funding from the Los Angeles Department of Water and Power to design and prototype the first battery-swap station's for light-electric vehicles and NEV's.
 P.E.T. prototypes and designs are now on display at museums across America.

 Battery swapping is popular in India, with Sun Mobility planning modular batteries.
 "A moped would require one, a rickshaw two and a car four."

 Hybrid

 Honda has developed an experimental internal combustion/electric hybrid scooter.
 Yamaha has also developed a hybrid concept motorcycle called Gen-Ryu.
-It uses a 600cc engine and an additional electric motor.
-Piaggio MP3 Hybrid uses a 125cc engine and an additional 2.4 kW motor.
+It uses a 600 cc engine and an additional electric motor.
+Piaggio MP3 Hybrid uses a 125 cc engine and an additional 2.4 kW motor.

 Fuel cell

 There are several experimental prototypes using fuel cell technology.
 ENV developed by Intelligent Energy is a hydrogen fuel cell prototype.
 The motorcycle has a range of 100 miles and can reach a top speed of 50 mph.
 Suzuki has also developed a concept hydrogen fuel cell scooter based on the Suzuki Burgman.
-Yamaha has created a hydrogen fuel cell prototype called FC-AQEL, which is considered equivalent to a 125cc vehicle.
+Yamaha has created a hydrogen fuel cell prototype called FC-AQEL, which is considered equivalent to a 125 cc vehicle.
 Honda has also developed a hydrogen fuel cell scooter which uses the Honda FC Stack.